-Potentially Significant Impact Less than Significant with Mitigation Incorporated Less than Significant Impact No Impact Wo uld the project: 1) Generate greenhouse gas (GHG) emissions, \boxtimes either directly or indirectly, that may have a significant impact on the environment?
-2) Conflict with an applicable plan, policy or \boxtimes regulation adopted for the purpose of reducing the emissions of GHGs?
+Potentially Significant Impact Less than Significant with Mitigation Incorporated Less than Significant Impact No Impact Would the project: Generate greenhouse gas (GHG) emiss either directly or indirectly, that may has significant impact on the environment? ave a $\boxtimes$ Conflict with an applicable plan, policy regulation adopted for the purpose of re the emissions of GHGs? $\boxtimes$